High-performance small wave surfboards on East Coast, Australia

 Our boards come in polyurethane (PU) or epoxy (EPS), with the option of being a thruster or quad setup, with lots of versatility.
 Take a stroll through our models and reach out to us if you have any doubts.

-Having any doubts between polyurethane foam (polyester resin) or EPS foam (epoxy resin)?
+Have any doubts between polyurethane foam (polyester resin) and EPS foam (epoxy resin)?

 Surfboards made out of PU (polyresin) are the most common around the globe even in regards to the professional surfing elite, this is because they are more predictable and consistent under your feet.
 The PU board has a slower flex pattern due to its higher foam density, this makes PU boards a good call for any wave condition.

 Eps foam, on the other hand, is laminated with epoxy resin.
 The foam’s characteristics are similar to PU but have a very different construction, they are lighter, more durable, and have more pressure ding resistance from the surfer’s feet.